carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 #### As a User When I inspect my Kubernetes Manifest I can identify the origin of the OCI Images that is running

+**Goals**

+- Provide a way for a tool that manages the Manifests to update the images with the more up to date location of an Image

+**Non-goals**

+- `imgpkg` be aware of Kubernetes Manifests

+**How might `imgpkg` help to accomplish this Use Case:**

+- Maintaining annotations provided in ImagesLock
+- Allow the user to customize the copy of OCI Images to match a naming convention that could help the user identify the original OCI Image using only the Repository name
+- Ensure that tags present in the ImagesLock folder are maintained when OCI Images are copied

 #### As a User When I can copy a Bundle to my local Registry to run one of the OCI Images

+**Goals**

+- Provide a way for users to know how to find the OCI Image they want to run

+**Non-goals**

+- `imgpkg` understand how to run images

+**How might `imgpkg` help to accomplish this Use Case:**

+- Allow the user to customize the copy of OCI Images to match a naming convention that could help the user identify the original OCI Image using only the Repository name
+- Ensure that tags present in the ImagesLock folder are maintained when OCI Images are copied

 #### As a User When I look at the OCI Images in a Registry I am able to easily understand what each OCI Images is used for

+**Goals**

+- Provide a way for users to differentiate OCI Image by looking at the Repository name

+**How might `imgpkg` help to accomplish this Use Case:**

+- Allow the user to customize the copy of OCI Images to match a naming convention that could help the user identify the original OCI Image using only the Repository name
+- Ensure that tags present in the ImagesLock folder are maintained when OCI Images are copied

 #### As a User When I have a Bundle with a big number of OCI Images I want to be able to create the CopyConfig file easily

+**How might `imgpkg` help to accomplish this Use Case:**

+- New command that generates a configuration file from a Bundle

+  `imgpkg tools generate copy-config -b repo.io/bundle@sha256:aaaaaa -o /tmp/copy-config.yml`

 ### Implementation breakdown